budiardjo/chip8_labs/README.md

 ### Lot of cool thing i had learn from this project like

-* read abstract instruction
+* Read abstract instruction
-* how to use bitwise operator
+* How to use bitwise operator
 * XOR Operator
 * Implement some math equation
+* Hex editor neo as tool for calculate hex into byte